top of page

 Nov 26, 2024

-• Dyslexia: Difficulty with reading and language processing.
+• Dyslexia: A language-based disability affecting reading fluency, decoding, and phonological processing.

 Why Early Assessment Matters